leshec/wordfind/README.md

 - Terminal `cargo build && cargo shuttle project run`
 - Site runs locally on your machine e.g. via `127.0.0.1:8000`
 - See docs on Shuttle.rs
-- Deplayment is pretty simple:
+- Deployment is pretty simple:
 - Log in to shuttle via terminal `cargo shuttle login` note sign up is easy with Github, dashboard is minimal, prompts for API, takes you to website to get it, and then paste into terminal and run from command line `cargo shuttle deploy`
 - Visit (https://www.shuttle.rs/) for more info, example and to deploy your own stuff loads of example